What is agile working

 • In-house trained or external agile coaches support the employees of the agile teams.

-• Training measures for agile teams, workshops or e-learning support are also helpful.
+• Training measures for agile teams, workshops, or e-learning support are also helpful.

 Companies outside the software industry also report positive experiences with agile working methods.
 Self-organized teams are used successfully in the following areas, for example: Marketing and Sales, Product Development, Human Resources and IT.